Man arrested in first-degree rape, allegedly assaulted victim while wielding axe

 "Y'all got the wrong dude," Hayes said.
 "They're looking for another dude ...
 I didn't do that, I swear to God—and I don't swear on Jesus name no more."

 Hayes was arrested by Baton Rouge Police officers Wednesday after a rash of break-ins at an apartment complex along Boulevard de Province prompted a concerned citizen to call police.
-When officers arrived, Hayes took off.
+When officers arrived, Hayes was spotted in one of the apartments and took off.
 He was later taken into custody.

 Baton Rouge Police Spokesperson Cpl.
 Saundra Watts said after Hayes was detained, officers linked him to a rape that was previously reported.
 On April 13, a woman woke up to an unknown male in her apartment holding an axe.
 The victim said the assailant demanded items from her home before she was sexually assaulted by him.
 Through investigation, officers determined Hayes was responsible.